Fort Magsaysay: Recent history

-In 1991, Mt.
-Pinatubo's eruption led to the Philippine government to relocate some of the residents of the volcano and Fort Magsaysay was one of the relocation sites.
+In 1991, Mount Pinatubo's eruption led to the Philippine government to relocate some of the residents of the volcano and Fort Magsaysay was one of the relocation sites.
 Almost two decades later, the Philippine Army remains in conflict with tenant farmers, as the latter have been ordered evicted from the military reservation.

 Fort Magsaysay's vast tracts of land has time and again attracted a number of claimants, without escaping controversy.
 In some occasions, illegal loggers have found their way into the reservation.

-On September 21, 2012, President Benigno S. Aquino III led the observance of the 40th anniversary by opening the Aquino-Diokno Memorial, the Armed Forces of the Philippines (AFP) Center for Human Rights Dialogue inside Fort Magsaysay and the museum-replica of the 1973 detention facility of Ninoy (Codenamed: Alpha) and Diokno (Codenamed: Delta).
+On September 21, 2012, President Benigno Aquino III led the observance of the 40th anniversary of Martial Law under Ferdinand Marcos by opening the Aquino-Diokno Memorial, the Armed Forces of the Philippines (AFP) Center for Human Rights Dialogue inside Fort Magsaysay and the museum-replica of the 1973 detention facility of Ninoy (Codenamed: Alpha) and Diokno (Codenamed: Delta).

 At present, Fort Magsaysay, along with the Crow Valley Range Complex in Tarlac, provides the Armed Forces of the Philippines and allied nations ample training grounds in modern jungle warfare in large unit formation.
 The RP-US 2009 Balikatan exercises commenced at Fort Magsaysay.
 The fort is one of the five bases where US troops and supplies could be stationed under a security deal with the Philippine and US governments.

-Fort Magsaysay currently hosts the Mega Drug Abuse Treatment and Rehabilitation Center which was donated by Chinese businessman Huang Rulun after the election of President Rodrigo Duterte in 2016.
+Fort Magsaysay currently hosts the Mega Drug Abuse Treatment and Rehabilitation Center, which was donated by Chinese businessman Huang Rulun after the election of President Rodrigo Duterte in 2016.
 Portable modular buildings were used, with the DND allocating the land within Fort Magsaysay for the project.
 The rehab center which is designed to house 10,000 patients has received much criticism from the opposition and various sectors of society.
-As of 2017 it only received 311 patients.
-The Department of Health in July 2020 used the Mega Rehab Center as a quarantine facilities for the COVID-19 pandemic.
+By 2017, it had only received 311 patients.
+The Department of Health in July 2020 used the Mega Rehab Center as a quarantine facility for the COVID-19 pandemic.

-In 2020, Fort Magsaysay received a budget of P273 million from the DND-DPWH Convergence Program on Strengthening and Expanding Military Readiness for National Security and Development otherwise known as Tatag ng Imprastraktura para sa Kapayapaan at Seguridad (TIKAS) (Stable Infrastructure for Peace and Security) program.
+In 2020, Fort Magsaysay received a budget of P273 million from the DND–DPWH Convergence Program on Strengthening and Expanding Military Readiness for National Security and Development otherwise known as Tatag ng Imprastraktura para sa Kapayapaan at Seguridad (TIKAS) (Stable Infrastructure for Peace and Security) program.
 This entails constructions, renovation, and refurbishment of facilities in military camps around the country.
 The project includes construction of a new headquarters for the 7th Infantry Division, a 7.3 km road, barracks and transient facilities for the Light Reaction Regiment and Special Forces units, as well as hangar facilities for the Army Aviation Battalion.